rodriibron/SEC_EDGAR_scrapping_and_analysing/README.md

 4. main.py

 Wraps up the rest of the code in this repository.
 Takes care of scraping, downloading of text, tables and source html, filtering and summarisation and entity recognition.

+The last lines of code obtain the summary of financial results and saves them.
+It also includes a loop which downloads all tables with financial information and saves them as excel spreadsheets,